Terms of Business Agreement

 We will exchange the information that you provide to us with insurance companies and other brokers or agents for the purposes of obtaining quotations and arranging cover, this may result in a credit check to confirm your identity and minimise the risk of fraud.
 We will treat all information as private and confidential, and in strict accordance with the Data Protection Act 1998 (DPA), even when you are no longer a customer and only share information if we are required to do so by law, or regulation.

 Under the DPA, you have a right to a copy of any personally identifiable information about you that we hold in our records, you can obtain details by writing to us at the usual address.
 A nominal charge might apply in providing the information to you.

 We will, in addition use information for marketing similar products or services by us and carefully selected companies.
 Contact may include SMS text, post, telephone or e-mail.
-If you do not want us to use your information in this way, please let us know.
+If you do not want us to use your information in this way or pass your data to another party, please let us know.

 Our Fees, Commission and Charges